Transair Sweden TSA (TB)

 was founded by Pelle Lovén in Stockholm 1951.
 Its

-Oxford with the registration-number SE-BUC.
-Further one Airspeed Oxford was added to the company.
+number SE-BUC.
+Further one Airspeed Oxford/Consul was added to the company.

 Photo Mel Lawrence.

-Sweden's largest evening paper.
-During 1953 Transair bought its first Douglas DC-3, SE-BWD to in-
+evening paper.
+During 1953 Transair bought its first Douglas DC-3, SE-BWD to increase the cargotonage and to start pass-

-The tour operator Knut-Oskar Gustavsson from Örebro was the first launch customer to sign a contract of
+The touroperator Knut-Oskar Gustavsson from Örebro was the first launchcustomer to sign a contract of twenty flights to

 In 1954 Palma de Mallorca was included in the programme.
-A flight from Stockholm to Palma
+A round trip consisting of Stockholm - Palma - Stockholm took

 Curtiss Super 46C Commando CW-20T)SE-CHF cn 33294.

-In the end of 1959, Transair purchased three DC-6´s from Scandinavian Airlines System (SAS).
-The de-
+In the end of 1959, Transair purchased three DC-6´s from Scandinavian Airlines System (SAS.
+An extensive reorganisa-

 Photo Tony Edlind.